pamelaFranco/glioma-connectomics-xai/README.md

 1. **Diffusion Preprocessing**: Geometry/motion correction via Gaussian Processes and brain masking.
 2. **Tumor-Masked Atlas Adaptation**: Voxel-wise intersection and automatic exclusion of tumor-encroached regions from the JHU ICBM-DTI-81 atlas to avoid confounding signals.
 3. **Probabilistic Tractography**: Fiber orientation modeling via BEDPOSTX (up to 2 crossing fibers per voxel) and network streamline propagation via ProbtrackX2.
-4. **Connectomic Graph Construction & Multi-Level Profiling:** Structural connectivity matrices are mapped using fiber streamline counts between regions of interest (ROIs) using the standard JHU White-Matter Tractography Atlas ($50$ predefined anatomical tracts).
-These raw adjacency matrices are programmatically analyzed via a specialized automated MATLAB framework to construct individual brain graphs and compute a comprehensive, multi-level topological profile.
-For each patient, the pipeline extracts and structures parameters across three independent levels: Construction descriptors (Matrix Size, Max/Mean Weights), Global topological network metrics (Edge counts, Density, Total Weight, Global Efficiency), and Local nodal metrics (Nodal Strength, Nodal Degree, PageRank, Closeness Centrality, Betweenness Centrality, and Clustering Coefficient) calculated individually for each of the $50$ ROIs.
-The resulting high-dimensional topological fingerprints are consolidated and exported into an integrated master dataset ($35$ Patients $\times$ $307$ Columns) for downstream machine learning pipelines.
+4. **Connectomic Graph Construction & Multi-Level Profiling:** Structural connectivity matrices are mapped using fiber streamline counts between regions of interest (ROIs) derived from the standard JHU ICBM-DTI-81 White-Matter Labels Atlas ($50$ predefined anatomical tracts).
+These raw adjacency matrices are programmatically analyzed via a specialized automated MATLAB framework using native graph-theoretical functions to construct individual brain graphs and compute a comprehensive topological profile.
+For each patient, the pipeline extracts parameters across three independent levels: matrix construction descriptors, macro-topological global network metrics, and local nodal/ROI metrics, resulting in a consolidated master dataset ($35$ Patients $\times$ $307$ Columns) for downstream machine learning pipelines.
-5. **Two-Stage Feature Selection & Stratified Repeated Nested CV:** The high-dimensional structural connectivity vectors ($p = 307$ features) are processed through an exploratory statistical screening and an optimization framework.
+5. **Two-Stage Feature Selection & Stratified Validation:** The high-dimensional feature vectors ($p = 307$) are processed through a strict optimization framework.
 First, zero-variance constant features are programmatically pruned.
-In **Stage 1**, a univariate ANOVA $F$-test (`SelectKBest` via `f_classif`) evaluates the statistical significance of mean differences across target classes on the training split, truncating the search space down to the top $100$ features.
-In **Stage 2**, a wrapper-based Forward Sequential Feature Selection (SFS) loop driven by an optimized `RandomForestClassifier` isolates the absolute minimal, non-redundant optimal subset of graph metrics.
-Finally, the generalizability of the optimized subspace is evaluated using a robust **Repeated Nested 5-Fold Stratified CV** framework ($10$ independent random repetitions, $50$ distinct outer evaluation folds) with hyperparameter optimization (`GridSearchCV`) isolated in the inner loops.
+In **Stage 1 (Filtering)**, a univariate ANOVA $F$-test evaluates the statistical significance of mean differences across target classes on the training split, truncating the search space down to the top $100$ features.
+In **Stage 2 (Wrapper)**, a Forward Sequential Feature Selection (SFS) loop driven by an optimized `RandomForestClassifier` isolates the absolute minimal, non-redundant optimal subset of graph metrics.
+The generalizability of the pipeline is evaluated using a robust **5-Fold Stratified Cross-Validation** framework, comparing a Global Feature Selection architecture against a strict Unbiased Isolated setup to mathematically assess and control for selection bias (data leakage).
 Predictive insights are complemented by game-theoretic tree-based interpretability through SHAP summary mapping and multi-dimensional t-SNE space analysis.
 ---

 ## Repository Contents